mlej8/VQA/README.md

 To update requirements file with conda: `conda list -e > requirements.txt`

 To update requirements file with pip: `pip freeze > requirements.txt`

+# Download VQA datasets
+Run the bash script `./fetchdata.sh` to download all datasets required for VQA v2.0 real images task.
+This script also sets up the directory structure.

+datasets/
+    - Annotations
+    - Complementary Pairs
+    - Images
+    - Questions

+# Preprocessing

+In order to build the vocabulary for the questions and the answers, run `python -m preprocessing.preprocess_text`.
+This will create a directory `datasets/Vocabulary` where the vocabularies for questions and answers are stored.

+# Models

+To run the simple VQA baseline: `python simple_vqa_baseline.py`
 ## Credits
 The PythonHelperTools, PythonEvaluationTools, QuestionTypes and Results comes from the following repository: https://github.com/GT-Vision-Lab/VQA